 - Questions about visiting campus or attending programs?
 Contact us at 865-946-TOUR(8687) or firstname.lastname@example.org.

-- November 1: Priority deadline for admission and competitive scholarships.
+- November 2: Early action deadline for admission, honors and scholars programs, and competitive scholarships.
 Apply for admission by this date.
-Once admitted, you will receive a link to the scholarship application, which is must be submitted by December 15.
+Once you complete your application, you will receive a link to the scholarship application, which is must be submitted by December 15.